 Sometimes if the symptoms of giant cell arteritis are missed then people can suddenly lose sight in one eye.
 If this happens most people go straight to casualty since it is obvious that something is wrong.
 There they will see an ophthalmologist who will prescribed high dose of steroids usually intravenously (through a drip) this means you have to stay in hospital.

 The high dose steroids are an attempt to bring down the swelling in the hope that re-establishing the blood supply quickly can bring sight back.
 Usually however this sight loss is permanent and the steroids are being used to stop the giant cell arteritis affecting the sight in the other eye.

 Giant cell arteritis is a condition that can seriously affect vision, although only about 25 per cent of cases will cause the sight loss described if left untreated.

 It is better not to take any risk.
 Any new pain on chewing, persistent headache, symptoms such as the swelling of the artery or pain when touching the temples should be reported to your GP.

 This means that you can get the steroid treatment promptly and not risk the loss of your sight.

-Our pages on information for everyday living offer ideas for people with sight problems on making life easier and ways of getting the most out of life.
+You may also find our pages on information for everyday living useful - they offer ideas for people with sight conditions on making life easier and ways of getting the most out of life.

 For all other RNIB enquiries or comments please email [email protected] or call 0303 123 9999.